 Professor of the School of Public Policy & Management at Tsinghua University and Director of the Center for China Studies at the same University.
-Economist with a master degree by the University of Science and Technology of Peking and a Ph.D. in engineering at the Chinese Academy of Sciences.
+Economist with a master degree from the University of Science and Technology of Peking and a Ph.D. in engineering from the Chinese Academy of Sciences.

 Jin Canrong – Remin University